MichaelRFairhurst/DartNAD0/README.md

-# Dart expectiminimax implementation
+# DartNAD0

-A version of minimax that allows for random events, coded in dart.

-Note that expectiminimax is often much slower than minimax as it cannot leverage alpha/beta pruning nearly as effectively.
-The alternative approach which can help in some games, MCTS, is also supported.
+is a double recursive acronym for **D**artNAD0 **A**.I. for **R**andomized **T**abletop games is **N**ot **A**lphaZero, it's **D**artNAD **0**.

+DartNAD0 is a generalized, mildly optimized version of Expectiminimax and Monte-Carlo Tree Search designed to be configurable to work for a wide variety of games, including one with random events, written in Dart.
+All you have to do is implement the rules, and a basic scoring function, to have a game engine with a wide variety of configurable options, command line tools, and even a basic http server.

+Note that randomness severely limits the effectiveness of alpha-beta pruning, a critical part of modern chess engines.
+If your game includes lots of randomness, you can experiment with the `xmm` (expectiminimax) engine, and compare it to the Monte-Carlo Tree Search engine (mcts) which supports both traditional UCT search as well as AlphaZero-style pUCT search.

-Mildy optimized, and comes with prebuilt command line tools, use for your own fun!
+Mildy optimized, contributions welcome, use for your own fun!

 ## Current features